 - Career/job education

 - Relationship, Sexual Health and Parenting

 - Orug Education

 - Alcohol Education

-- Physical and mental wellbeing working towards a level 4 wellbeing award
+- Physical and mental wellbeing

 - Study skills

 These topics will be covered in small groups and in whole year talks where appropriate.

 In addition to one period Social Education per week, all S4 pupils will have two periods Core PE and one period of Core Social Subjects (RME/Scottish Studies/People in Society).